ekmagiccat/Week-One-CR/Portfolio/README.md

 ## Description

-This website gives a description of Eva and her interests & projects.
+This website gives a description of Eva and her interests & programming projects.

 ## Setup/Installation Requirements

 - Clone the repository from GitHub by navigating to the main page of the repository.
-- Above the list of files on the repository, click "<Code>".
+- Above the list of files on the repository, click "Code".
 - Then click "Download ZIP".
 - After downloading, open the file.
 - Navigate to "index.html".
 Then open the file in your browser for viewing.